 How to tell the DVLA you’ve scrapped your car

-Notifying the DVLA you’ve scrapped your car is easy on their website.
-You’ll need the name and address of the scrapyard, even if you didn’t get any money for it, the vehicle registration number and your V5C logbook.
+Using the internet to tell the DVLA you’ve scrapped your car is easy.
+You’ll need the name and address of the scrapyard – even if you didn’t get any money for it – the vehicle registration number and your V5C logbook.

-You’ll need an 11-digit reference number from the V5.
-This can be found in section four if your logbook was issued after April 2019, or section nine if it’s from before April 2019.
+You’ll need an 11-digit reference number from the V5C.
+This can be found in Section Four if your logbook was issued after April 2019, or Section Nine if it’s from before April 2019.

 Simply fill out the form with these details, and you’re done.
-The DVLA now knows your car’s been scrapped.
+The DVLA now knows your car has been scrapped.

 You’ll still need the name and address of the scrapyard for this.
-Once you’ve posted it, the DVLA will send you a confirmation letter within four weeks.
+Once you’ve posted the section of your logbook, the DVLA will send you a confirmation letter within four weeks.

 What if I don’t have my V5C logbook?

-If you’ve misplaced your V5C logbook, you wouldn’t be the first so don’t panic.
+If you’ve misplaced your V5C logbook, you wouldn’t be the first person to do this, so don’t panic.
 If you happen to have the reference number written down, you can still tell the DVLA about your car online.

 In the likely event that you don’t have it written down, all you have to do is write a letter to the DVLA.
 Just explain that you’ve scrapped your car but don’t have the V5C.

-Give them your full name and address, along with the name, address and VAT number of the dismantler you’ve sold the car to.
-Since you probably won’t have this information to hand, you’ll need to ask the driver when they come to collect your car.
+Give them your full name and address and the car’s make, model and registration, along with the name, address and VAT number of the dismantler you’ve sold the car to.
+You can ask the scrapyard for these if you don’t have them.

 Will I get confirmation from the DVLA?

-Once you’ve notified the DVLA that your car has been scrapped, you’ll receive confirmation within four weeks that they have received this information.
+Once you’ve notified the DVLA that your car has been scrapped, you should receive confirmation within four weeks that it has received this information.